Low BMI Life Insurance Cover For Underweight People

 These are just some of the issues with BMI.

-But, when used in conjunction with other test results and metrics like blood tests, fitness and activity levels, and other information typically asked about on health screeners, it can be part of a more robust overall picture of your health.
+However, when used in conjunction with other test results and metrics, such as blood tests, fitness and activity levels, and other information typically asked about on health screeners, it can contribute to a more robust overall picture of one’s health.

 How BMI Impacts Life Insurance

-First, let’s answer the question above: Are life insurance companies allowed to use BMI in their calculations?
+First, let’s answer the question: Can life insurance companies use BMI in their calculations?

 The answer is yes.
 Even if they weren’t allowed to ask, your height and weight are valid information to ask, and from there, they could calculate it themselves, which is precisely what they did many years before BMI as a public metric took hold.